 - Acknowledge the critical role of the diaspora in financing the SDGs in LMICs particularly with regard to remittances and investment.
-Ensure that remittances and diaspora investment are explicitly covered in the FFD4 thematic discussions and outcome document, including its monitoring and evaluation framework, and also a dedicated section within the next iteration of the Financing for Sustainable Development Report (FSDR). - Call for the widespread access to formal, cost-effective, and secure remittance services in the FFD4 outcome document and in the monitoring and evaluation frameworks that follow, with a focus on promoting and implementing supportive regulatory frameworks, advancements in payment systems, and digital solutions especially in rural areas. - Ensure that the FFD4 outcome document calls for the promotion of competitive remittance market conditions, the adoption of risk-based KYC/CDD approaches, and improved financial inclusion, emphasizing the need for expanded remittance-linked financial services and enhanced digital and financial literacy, particularly for women.
-Additionally, the document should highlight the importance of providing pre-departure training for migrants. - Call for the promotion of competitive market conditions, risk-based KYC/CDD approaches, improved financial inclusion, expanded remittance-linked financial services and enhanced digital and financial literacy, particularly for women, and pre-departure training for migrants. - Enhance the diaspora's capacity to support development in their home countries by, among others, identifying and removing investment barriers, creating supportive investment environments, raising awareness and building capacity within the diaspora to mobilize, and facilitating the creation of investment vehicles and mechanisms that offer technical and financial support to diaspora investors.
+Ensure that remittances and diaspora investment are explicitly covered in the FFD4 outcome document, and foresee a dedicated section within the next iteration of the Financing for Sustainable Development Report (FSDR). - Call for the widespread access to formal, costeffective, and secure remittance services in the FFD4 outcome document and in the monitoring and evaluation frameworks that follow, with a focus on promoting and implementing supportive regulatory frameworks, advancements in payment systems, and digital solutions - especially in rural areas.

+- Ensure that the FFD4 outcome document calls for the promotion of competitive remittance market conditions, the adoption of risk-based KYC/CDD approaches, and improved financial inclusion, emphasizing the need for expanded remittancelinked financial services and enhanced digital and financial literacy, particularly for women.
+Additionally, the document should highlight the importance of providing pre-departure training for migrants. - Call for the promotion of competitive market conditions, risk-based KYC/CDD approaches, improved financial inclusion, expanded remittancelinked financial services and enhanced digital and financial literacy, particularly for women, and predeparture training for migrants. - Enhance the diaspora's capacity to support development in their home countries by, among others, identifying and removing investment barriers, creating supportive investment environments, raising awareness and building capacity within the diaspora to mobilize, and facilitating the creation of investment vehicles and mechanisms that offer technical and financial support to diaspora investors.